BACK TO BLOG

 Purple cattaleya orchids in bloom in Orchid Room in Conservatory

-One of the highlights of the Conservatory is the Orchid Room that features more than 500 plants in the collection.
-Peak bloom time is during the winter months, bringing some much-needed warmth and color to the coldest season of the year.
+One of the highlights of the Conservatory is the Orchid Room which features more than 500 plants in the historic orchid collection.
+Peak bloom time is during the winter months, bringing some much-needed warmth and color to the coldest season of the year, though the room is filled with blooms year-round.

 “Our collection highlights five major groups of orchids,” said Todd.
 “A large portion is orchids people generally know, like corsage orchids which come in every color imaginable.
 We also have lady slipper orchids, yellow-flowered dancing lady orchids, and many others.”